Europe is a fabulous solo travel destination.

-As usual, to get around Europe you have the choice of trains, planes and automobiles.
+As usual, to get around Europe you have the choice of trains, planes, buses, or automobiles.

-- By train tickets in advance.
-According to Price of Travel, the pricing strategy of trains in Europe are now similar to that of airlines so, book early.
+- By train.
+According to Price of Travel, the pricing strategy of trains in Europe is now similar to that of airlines, so book early.
 You’ll save money.

 - Get the RailPlanner App.
-This train travel app for Europe is easy to use and has the train schedule for all of Europe, a trip planner and discounts for restaurants and tourist services by country that are available thanks to your Eurail Pass.
+This train travel app for Europe is easy to use and has the train schedules for all of Europe.
+It also features a trip planner and discounts for restaurants and tourist services by country that are available thanks to your Eurail Pass.

-- Flights within Europe are cheap and fast: Ryanair and Easyjet are the two major discount airlines.
+- Flights within Europe are cheap and fast.
+Ryanair and Easyjet are the two major discount airlines.
 They often offer amazing deals for travel within Europe.
-They also tend to use secondary airports such as Stanstead rather than London.
+They also tend to use secondary airports such as Stansted rather than London.
 Keep in mind your cost to get to and from the airport when deciding whether to book.
-Skyscanner is a great booking engine for discount flights.

 - Flitting around Europe by air?
 Travel light.
 This is when the choice to travel light is really important.
-Yes, you can save yourself hours at check-in and in carousel lines by traveling with only a carry-on luggage but if you are using a discount airline be very careful about the weight of your carry-on.
+Yes, you can save yourself hours at check-in and in carousel lines by traveling with only carry-on luggage, but if you are using a discount airline you will also need to be very careful about the weight of your carry-on.
 You’ll be charged extra if it weighs too much.
 You can always wear heavy items or put them in your purse.

 Jenell – MegaBus.
 I took it to travel from Paris to Brussels and Amsterdam.
 They also go to London.
 Price is about €10 if you get it early.

 Steve – I think as a solo traveler, just go and get lost and find your way.
-Pick a handful of places, and wander.
+Pick a handful of places and wander.
 I have had no issues ever finding a place to stay solo.
 Trains, boats, and long walks.
 That is the part of the adventure I enjoy most.
-You have the advantage of walking into any place restaurant, or hotel, etc and being able to see if it feels right for you.
+You have the advantage of walking into any restaurant or hotel and being able to see if it feels right for you.
 If not, keep moving.
-Just my two cents.